The Science & Theology of Salt in Scripture, Vol. II

 · How does the manner of Eve's creation affect every single woman that has been, or ever will be born — making them very different from men (I'm not speaking only biologically)?

 These questions, and many more, will be explored in Volume II of STOSS.
-It should be available sometime around January of 2018.
+It should be available sometime in the near future.